 Medicare is split into two parts: Part A covers hospitalization services and Part B covers day-to-day medical care.
-This articles focuses on Medicare Part A but when you are done, check out our Medicare Part B Costs, Fees and Coverage page.
+This article focuses on Medicare Part A, but when you are done, check out our Medicare Part B Costs, Fees and Coverage page.

 Medicare Part A Covers

 In general, Medicare Part A covers:

 - Hospital care

 - Nursing home care (as long as custodial care isn’t the only care you need)